Posted March 9, 2026

 If your heat pump supports it, use zone heating or cooling to only condition the rooms you’re using.
 This can lead to significant energy savings.

-The best temperature setting varies by season.
-In winter, aim for 18-22°C, and in summer, aim for 22-26°C.
+Of course, the best temperature setting varies by season.
+In winter, aim for 18-22°C to avoid overheating your home.

 Use eco mode, programme the timer, maintain your unit regularly, and ensure your home is well-insulated.